Ninigret: Biography

-Ninigret was the son of Sachem Saccious, the cousin or the uncle of Miantonomo, and the uncle and brother-in-law of Harman Garrett.
+Ninigret was the son of Sachem Sassious, the cousin or the uncle of Miantonomo, and the uncle and brother-in-law of Harman Garrett.
 He was first known to the colonists as Janemo and was sachem of the Niantics, a tribe of the Narragansett people.
 He did not participate in the Pequot war of 1632, and he aided the colonists in the Pequot war of 1637.
 About a year after the death of Miantonomo, he formed a plan for expelling the colonists and sent a messenger to Long Island sachem Waiandance to engage him in it.
 Waiandance tied up the messenger and sent him to the fort at Saybrook.
 They sent him on to Hartford, but the party was forced to put in at Shelter Island, where the messenger escaped.

 In 1644, the New England Confederation raised an army to protect their ally, Uncas, against Ninigret.
 Humphrey Atherton lead the expedition into Narraganset country with the aim of renewing alliances.
 Ninigret and his men abandoned their siege.
 Atherton, who held the rank of Captain at the time, marched into the wigwam of Ninigret and threatened Ninigret’s life.
 This step had the desired effect and the sachem allegedly begged for his life, and promised submission.